-- Add the chopped garlic and chili together with 1 tablespoon olive oil to a pot and stir fry for a minute or two.
-Squeeze out the juice form your lime and keep the juice aside for later use.
-Add the water, lime halves, salt and pepper to the pot and bring to a boil.
+- Add the chopped garlic and chili together with 1 tablespoon olive oil to a pot and stir-fry for a minute or two.
+Squeeze out the juice from your lime and keep the juice aside for later use.
+Add the water, lime halves, salt, and pepper to the pot and bring to a boil.

 - Take the pot from the heat and add the couscous.
 Stir a bit, cover and let sit for 10 minutes at least.
 The couscous will soak up the water.

 - Rinse and cut your tomato and cucumber into small cubes.
 Keep aside.

 - Cut your paneer into small cubes too.
 Heat up a non stick frying pan with the remaining one tablespoon olive oil and fry your paneer golden on the sides.